3 Things You Need to Know About Receiving Money from Overseas

 You may be using an online money transfer specialist like Wise or WorldFirst to receive money from your sender.

-This is often the cheapest and fastest way to receive money, so we applaud you if this is how you're getting your money.
-Most of the time it's free to receive money with an online company.
+This is often the cheapest and fastest way to receive money; most of the time it's free to receive money with an online company.

 Online money transfers take between 1-3 business days for the money to arrive.